ValkyRiver/upgrademod/README.md

 • All implemented items (I think) have modified descriptions

 ### Yet to be completed:
-• Jokers: Pareidolia, Midas Mask, Smeared Joker, Showman, Blueprint, Brainstorm, and Astronomer
+• Jokers: Pareidolia, Midas Mask, Smeared Joker, Showman, Blueprint, Brainstorm

 • Consumables: Familiar, Incantation

-• Vouchers
+• Vouchers except for Reroll Surplus and Reroll Glut

-• Tags: Uncommon, Rare, Negative, Foil, Holographic, Polychrome, Voucher, Boss, Standard, Charm, Meteor, Buffoon, Ethereal, Coupon
+• Tags: Uncommon, Rare, Negative, Foil, Holographic, Polychrome, Coupon

 • Custom items used for upgrading elements from the game during a run